 When you’re deciding on your company name, please research trademarks.
 Time and time again, I have seen people get so excited to use a name for their business, and it’s already in use.
 Not only that, the person who is utilizing that name has trademarks filed in 15 or more categories.
 This is why the research aspect is so important in business.
-It can be very tiresome and tedious, but it can save you thousand in legal fees you might have.
-You can search and apply for trademarks on USPTO website.
-When applying for your trademarks, I urge you to hire a lawyer to help you understand the legal jargon and submit the paper work on your companies behalf.
+It can be very tiresome and tedious, but it can save you thousands in legal fees you might have.
+You can search and apply for trademarks on the USPTO website.
+When applying for your trademarks, I urge you to hire a lawyer to help you understand the legal jargon and submit the paperwork on your companies behalf.

 Business Checking & Savings Account

 Separate your business finances from your personal finances as soon as possible.
 You do not want the two mixings.
 As stated above, once you have your paperwork in order, you can find a local bank or credit union to work with.
 I believe you should visit several and determine which one is best for you.
 Establishing a relationship with your bankers will be crucial when growing and scaling your business.
 You want both a checking and savings account for your business.
 You need to save a minimum of 10% of your income to help with taxes, fees, and more that might come up.

 There are over 300+ social media platforms out there for your business to be on.
 No, I do not suggest spreading yourself thin and jumping on each one of them.
 If you want, you can acquire your name on the platforms; that way, others will not utilize your company name.
 However, I suggest picking 2-4 platforms you personally like and won’t mind engaging others.
 The engagement part is how you grow your business.
 Yes, I believe in the automation of social media platforms, but I believe you must engage if you want to build.
 Find the platforms you feel most comfortable on and go from there.